pivotal/docs-tap/install.md

     metadataStoreTokenSecret: metadata-store-secret
     ```

-    These values require the [Supply Chain Security Tools - Store](#install-scst-store) to have already been installed.
     The following code snippets show how to determine what these values are:

     The `metadataStoreUrl` value can be determined by: